 Fajita night and no fajita marinade or seasoning in sight?
 It’s ok – if you have a well stocked spice rack, you can make a delicious homemade fajita seasoning in no time at all.
 Cayenne pepper provides the spiciness here, as well as smoked paprika.

-Fajita and taco seasoning are quite a bit alike, though in this spice blend we recommend the addition of tomato powder.
+Fajita and taco seasoning are quite a bit alike, though in this spice blend, we recommend the addition of tomato powder.
 Tomato powder adds both color and tang that’s reminiscent of the tang you get from the lime often used in fajita marinade.
-The lime is used to soften the tougher cuts of meat like skirt steak that are typically used for fajitas.
-If you plan on using lime (or don’t have tomato powder), this seasoning blend is still plenty tasty without.
+The lime is used to soften the tougher cuts of meat, like skirt steak, that are typically used for fajitas.
+If you plan on using lime (or don’t have tomato powder), this seasoning blend is still plenty tasty without it.
 It’s also great as a taco seasoning substitute.

 Homemade Fajita Seasoning

 - Mix all ingredients in a bowl, then use immediately.
 Or store the fajita seasoning in an airtight container for up to 3 months.